Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 In addition to a guided form that dev teams use when conducting the threat modeling activity (see section Guided form - The process itself), I believe a process description is useful.

-A good process description describes what the objective is, who should the participants be and when should the activity be performed?
-What is the purpose and scope?
-Is the activity required by compliance with regulations?
-What should be focused on, what teams refrain from using time on?
+A good process description describes what the objective is, who the participants should and when should the activity be performed.
+As well as the purpose and scope.
+Why should the teams use their time on this?
+What should be focused on, and what should teams refrain from using time on?

 Other supportive documents are also suitable here.